JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/notebooks/display_counts_of_region_vs_stack/_index.en.md

 ## Description

-In this notebook, you will be able to get the number of counts of a given region vs a stack of images.
+In this notebook, you will be able to get the average number of counts of a given region vs all the images of the selected folder.

 ## Start the notebook